The new customs reform will tackle Ukraine’s “single largest cash cow” of corrupt money used in politics

 ‘We need more resources’

-The economic realities of Russia’s invasion made this major overhaul urgent and possible, said Yaroslav Zelezniak, the main author of the bill and first deputy chairman of the Parliamentary Committee on Finance, Tax, and Customs Policy in Ukraine.
+The economic realities of Russia’s invasion made this major overhaul urgent and possible, said Yaroslav Zelezniak, the main author of the bill and first deputy of the Parliamentary Committee on Finance, Tax, and Customs Policy in Ukraine.

 “We need to raise money from taxes and customs to fund our war.”
-Zhelezniak said to the Independent that if something is broken you need to fix it.
+Zhelezniak said to the that if something is broken you need to fix it.

 He said that, “to be honest, not everyone in the government supported this, but due to the strong support of the speaker of the parliament, the head of coalition and the prime minister, we were able to push it through the parliament.”